ASNA/ASNA.AmyuniPDF/README.md

 The PrintReport() provides the logic to write to formats of the DataGate print file.
 There isn't anything Amyuni PDF driver-specific in that logic.

 Error handling is all exception based.
 Handling any thrown exceptions is omitted from the the example code below.

+#### Waiting for output

+Most of the code in the `Manager` class's StartDriver() and StopDriver() methods is pretty predictable, especially if you look at the [Amyuni docs](https://www.amyuni.com/WebHelp/Developer_Documentation.htm#Amyuni_Document_Converter/Introduction.htm).
+There is, however, one thing that deserves mentioning that occurs in the `Manager` classe's `StopDriver()` method (its code is shown below).

+    BegFunc StopDriver Type(*String) Access(*Public)
+        DclFld SpoolFileName Type(*String)

+        SpoolFileName = DriverInfo.OutputFileName
+        AmyuniPDF.RestoreDefaultPrinter()
+        AmyuniPDF.Unlock(SpoolFileName, 1000)
+        AmyuniPDF.DriverEnd()
+        AmyuniPDF = *Nothing

+        WaitForFile(DriverInfo.OutputPath + DriverInfo.OutputFileName + ".pdf")
+        LeaveSr DriverInfo.OutputFileName + ".pdf"
+    EndFunc

+This method should be called after your logic has printed your report.
+You'll notice that this code calls the Amyuni PDF driver's `Unlock()` method.
+This call is a little on the superstitious because the driver itself calls this method internally when it's needed.
+The Unlock() method unlocks the given spool file name and then waits a given number of milliseconds to ensure the PDF is written and closed before continuing.
+However, you'll also notice a that a second wait occurs in the WaitForFile method (that method is in the `Manager` class).
+That code provides a second test to make absolutely sure the PDF is ready to use.
+Latency can occur as the PDF is being written disk and this avoids any problems that may cause.